adamhrv/vframeio/content/docs/detectors/9n235/index.md

 - October 2022:  VFRAME partner Tech 4 Tracing dispatches [policy brief (PDF)](https://tech4tracing.org/s/T4T-PolicyBrief1-Aug2022.pdf) on using new technology for illicit arms control following our joint presentation at United Nations in summer 2022

 {{< include "/data/includes/disclaimer.html" >}}

+<i class="fa fa-hammer" aria-hidden="true"></i> This page is still under development and comprises the preliminary version of a research report to be submitted in the next few months.

 ## Introduction